Securing Netdata Agents

 Netdata is a monitoring system.
 It should be protected, the same way you protect all your admin apps.
 We assume Netdata will be installed privately, for your eyes only.

 This information is not sensitive (meaning that it is not your business data), but it is important for possible attackers.
-It will give them clues on what to check, what to try and in the case of DDoS against your applications, they will know if they are doing it right or not.
+It will give them clues on what to check, what to try and in the case of DDoS against your applications, they will know if they’re doing it right or not.

-will be first to be killed by the kernel if the system starves for memory), some pressure can be applied on your systems if
+Also, viewers could use Netdata itself to stress your servers.
+Although the Netdata daemon runs unprivileged, with the minimum process priority (scheduling priority idle - lower than nice 19) and adjusts its OutOfMemory (OOM) score to 1000 (so that it will be first to be killed by the kernel if the system starves for memory), some pressure can be applied on your systems if someone attempts a DDoS against Netdata.

 Instead of dictating how to secure your infrastructure, we give you many options to establish security best practices that align with your goals and your organization's standards.